justinvp/vpc/README.md

 This repo contains the start of an AWS VPC component written in Go: https://github.com/justinvp/vpc.
-This is stipp a WIP.
+This is still a WIP.
 It doesn't do much at the moment (it's not yet a full port of the Node.js `@pulumi/awsx` VPC component).

 Note: The plan is to create a boilerplate repo similar to https://github.com/pulumi/pulumi-provider-boilerplate (or just replace this repo).